pixelhandler/ember-jsonapi-resources/README.md

 **Is this lightweight?
 Relative to what?**

-**Yes** With a server that follows the JSON API specification - it just works.
+**Yes**.
+With a server that follows the JSON API specification - it just works.
 This is a simple solution compared with starting from scratch using AJAX, or adapting Ember Data to work with the URLs.
 This solution provides a basic, timed caching solution to minimize requests, and leaves a more advanced caching